Warming into the Weekend Ahead of Winter Storm

 FIRST ALERT WEATHER DAYS: Tuesday through Thursday for likely impactful, multi-day Winter Storm

-FRIDAY: A foggy and frosty start to the day.
-Please remember to drive with headlights ON in foggy areas.
-Mostly cloudy this afternoon.
-As we get even closer to the weekend, we continue to get even warmer and warmer!
-Friday morning lows in the single digits to low teens and will warm up to 20s and low 30s in the afternoon!
-Although mild, we will have mainly cloudy skies through the day.
-These clouds will hang around for the better part of a week...

-SATURDAY - SUNDAY: Saturday will also be a tad warmer than Friday even.
+TONIGHT - SATURDAY: Fog has lingered all day for some areas.
+With temperatures below freezing, this fog has been freezing and creating slick spots.
+This will persists into Saturday!
 Temperatures starting out will be in the upper teens and low 20s and we warm into the 20s and low 30s which is actually near average!
-There is chance of some morning light snow on Saturday for our Minnesota counties, possibly a bit of isolated freezing drizzle.
-Temperatures still look seasonal Sunday with highs in the 20s to near 30.
+There is chance of some light snow and a bit of isolated freezing drizzle for the Northern Valley and into Northwest MN.
+Watch out for slick and icy roads and remember your headlights!
+Temperatures still look seasonal Sunday with highs in the 20s to near 30 with mostly cloudy skies.

 MONDAY: Morning temperatures remain mild in the teens and low 20s as an approaching winter storm system approaches.
 This system brings in some snow and wintry mix by late Monday.
 The snow chance will increase as we move into Tuesday...